MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 *Age Finance Charges is only available when Current Customer Information is marked and Compound Finance Charge is not marked in the Receivables Management Setup window.*

-4. Select a range of customer cards if you’re reconciling current customer information, outstanding document amounts, fiscal year, or calendar year.
+4. Select a range of customer cards if you're reconciling current customer information, outstanding document amounts, fiscal year, or calendar year.

 5. Enter a reconcile date if it is a current customer balance.
 If you marked to reconcile fiscal-year or calendar-year information, enter a valid year to reconcile.